RufusWhelan/Year11AssessmentTask1/ProjectDevelopment.md

 - access to the internet and to the pokemon api (Pokeapi)
 ### Main Flow:
 - __Search:__ User enters the name of a pokemon.
 The system retrieves and displays its relevant information to the User. (e.g bst, ability, generation introduced, ect)
-- __Store/'Catch' Pokemon:__ User adds the pokemon to their team of 6 pokemon, system confirms this and stores the pokemon in a csv file.
+- __Store/'Catch' Pokemon:__ User adds the pokemon to their team of 6 pokemon, system confirms this and stores the pokemon in a json file.
 - __View Team:__ User can request to see their team, system shows the user their team.
-- __Remove/'release' Pokemon:__ User can remove a pokemon from their team, systems confirms this and changers the csv file accordingly.
+- __Remove/'release' Pokemon:__ User can remove a pokemon from their team, systems confirms this and changers the json file accordingly.
 - __Give Move:__ User can give one their pokemon moves.
 The system checks if the pokemon can learn that move and if it can, the pokemon is given that move.
 - __Remove Move:__ User can remove moves from the pokemon on their teams.
 - __Check:__ User can get indepth information on an aspect of a given pokemon. (e.g Pokedex entries, level up moveset, ect)